A Little History

 Exactly two years ago (January 26, 2017) I came to Mexico and never left.
 It all began with my required attendance as a bridesmaid at my best friend's wedding in the Riviera Maya.
 In the same exact moment, my good friend from Barcelona asked me to live with her in Mexico City.
 This offer was too good to pass up, and I took it as a sign considering the timing.
 I sold all of my belongings, leased my apartment, got my Mexican visa, and bought a one-way ticket.

 This has been the best two years of my life.
 After living in six countries and too many cities to count, who knew Mexico would feel most like home?
-I don’t plan on ever going back to Canada, even though it was just ranked #1 country to live, surpassing Sweden (and nobody surpasses Sweden).
+I don’t plan on ever going back to Canada, even though it was just ranked #1 country to live, surpassing Switzerland (and nobody surpasses Switzerland).
 It’s BEAUTIFUL; too bad it’s boring.

 I’m now in Vancouver’s cultural opposite, Mexico City, where chaos is a part of daily life, unless you live in the Condesa bubble, which I don’t.
 I live in Del Valle, with my boyfriend.